By John James

 Understanding these platform differences is crucial if you want to text authentically like Gen Z. What works on Instagram might seem completely out of place on Discord, and TikTok-specific language would look strange in a text message.

 When trying to text like Gen Z, there are some dead giveaways that immediately reveal you're not part of the generation.
-Avoiding these common mistakes will help you blend in more naturally.
+Avoiding these common mistakes will help you blend in more naturally - especially in 2026, when Gen Z's communication style has become even more refined.

 Here are some specific mistakes to avoid: